tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 image = ""

 +++
-WHO IS FRED
+### WHO IS _FRED_

-Fred Beck is an 18 year old you tuber from Richmond, England, United Kingdom who does interviews on traditional boxing, crossover boxing and MMA.
+_Fred Beck_ is an 18 year old you tuber from _Richmond, England, United Kingdom_ who does interviews on traditional boxing, crossover boxing and MMA.

-Fred did his primary and secondary education at Christ’s School in Richmond, London.
-Fred is currently studying Creative Media BTEC level 3 at Kingston College.
+_Fred_ did his primary and secondary education at _Christ’s School_ in _Richmond, London_. _Fred_ is currently studying Creative Media BTEC level 3 at _Kingston College_.

-Fred Beck has also worked as a pot wash at a restaurant before his you tube career kicked off, this was around January 2022.
+_Fred Beck_ has also worked as a pot wash at a restaurant before his you tube career kicked off, this was around January 2022.

-FRED’S YOUTUBE JOURNEY
+### FRED’S YOUTUBE JOURNEY

 Fred Beck joined YouTube on 23rd December 2015 at only 11 years of age.